haarer/SAF-Spec-Test/userdoc.md

 ## Recursive Application of the Framework due to System decomposition
 Typically, a system consists of subsystems in multiple [hierarchy or decomposition](faq.md#system-hierarchy) levels.

-The Functional, Logical and Physical Domain are applied recursively.
+The Functional, Logical and Physical Domain are applied recursively for system and subsystems.

-Since the Mission Analysis and Stakeholder Requirements definition Processes cover the whole system, they are typically only executed with the top level system scope.
-(These processes may require iterations when something new is learned, e.g. new stakeholders might be discovered during the selection of solutions, which require the content of operational domain viewpoints to be updated)
+Since the Mission Analysis and Stakeholder Requirements definition Processes cover the whole system, they are typically executed with the top level system scope.
+(These processes may require iterations when something new is learned, e.g. new stakeholders might be discovered during the selection of solutions for a subsystem, requiring the content of operational domain viewpoints to be updated)

 The same applies to the Common Domain, it is also valid for all decomposition levels.
 ![to do](diagrams/Under_construction_icon-red.svg)*here an image of the vee should be shown with decomposition levels and domains covering the whole vee and others repeated. we could also show a decomposition tree, and the dev workflow tree with the gates (scr, srr, pdr, cdr)*